MuryTheReaper/Lol-skin-autoinstall/README.md

 SkinFolder -> This is where LolSkin files will be stored

-WinRarFolder -> This is where you have WinRar installed
+ZipFolder -> This is where you have 7Zip installed

 ## Usage